karthik-d/room-slot-booking/README.md

 - Redefined User Manager class to handle custome user model
 - Created user groups to streamline and control user access
 - Used SMTP protocol for emailing notifications to customers

+## Regulations

+- Followed PEP8 Recommendations (as prescribed in task)